ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 **The mind-blowing thing about this is that it doesn't matter what the underlying distribution processes are**.
 They might be uniform like in our examples, or (almost) anything else.
 In the end, the sums will converge on a Gaussian.
 The only thing that can vary is the speed of convergence, which is high when the underlying distribution is uniform and slower otherwise.

 ### So why are normal distributions so ubiquitous?
-**Because many things in our world emerge as the sum of smaller independent parts.** For example, consider a person's height.
+**Because many things in our world emerge as the sum of smaller independent parts.** For instance, consider a person's height.
 This is determined by the sum of many independent variables:
 * The **genes** (I haven't researched it by I presume several genes contribute to height, not just one)
 * **Hormones** (E.g., [growth hormone](https://en.wikipedia.org/wiki/Growth_hormone))
 * The **environment**